gomarcd/crashtest/README.md

 gpg: Good signature from "Crashtest CI <ci@crashtest.app>"
 ```

-:white_check_mark: SHA256 checksums accompany downloads for every release so you can verify the integrity of the file

-- To verify manually (make sure filenames matche what you downloaded):
-    1. Calculate the checksum: `sha256sum Crashtest_2025.0.0.1_universal.dmg`
+The purpose of this step is to verify with cryptographic assurances that the downloaded file is in fact the intended one.

+### Verify SHA256 Checksums

+- Download the corresponding `.sha256` file for the Crashtest version you downloaded and follow these steps being sure to update the commands to match your actual filenames:
+	1. Checks if the downloaded file matches the `.sha256` hash: `sha256sum -c Crashtest_2025.0.0.1_universal.dmg.sha256` - should output something like `Crashtest_2025.0.0.1_universal.dmg: OK`
+    2. Output the downloaded file's SHA256 checksum to verify manually: `sha256sum Crashtest_2025.0.0.1_universal.dmg` - should output something like `18d6399d63ffec7f7d53ce2b0fbb2b53b686dcd55cdecc4f87bcc98e3be0ba9b  Crashtest_2025.0.0.1_universal.dmg`
-    2. Display the expected checksum from the downloaded `.sha256` file: `cat Crashtest_2025.0.0.1_universal.dmg.sha256`
+    3. Output the checksum from the `.sha256` file: `cat Crashtest_2025.0.0.1_universal.dmg.sha256` - should match step 2 exactly.

-    3. Compare the long hash string output by the first command to the hash string displayed by the second command.
-They must match exactly.
+The purpose of this step is to provide cryptographic assurances that the contents of the downloaded file correspond and have not been tampered with.

-:white_check_mark: Reproducible builds with instructions are coming, stay tuned
+:white_check_mark: Reproducible builds with instructions are coming, stay tuned!
+This step will make it easier for anyone who is so inclined to validate the available binaries are always identical to what they get when they compile it themselves from the source code here.